-- (i) Not more than 1 day's supply of medication may be administered or directly dispensed to the individual with drug addiction or dependence. - (ii) The emergency treatment may be carried out for not more than 3 consecutive days and may not be renewed or extended. - (2) Notwithstanding subrule (1) of this rule, a practitioner within the scope of his or her practice, may administer or dispense a controlled substance in a hospital or similar setting to an individual with substance use disorder consistent with both of the following: - (a) The controlled substance is administered or dispensed to continue maintenance or detoxification treatment as an adjunct to medical or surgical treatment of conditions other than addiction. - (b) The controlled substance is administered or dispensed to relieve intractable pain for which no relief or cure is possible, or none has been found after reasonable efforts. - (3) As use in this rule: - (a) "Practitioner" means the term defined in section 7109 of the code, MCL 333.7109. - (b) "Program" means the term defined in section 260 of the mental health code, 1974 PA 258, MCL 330.1260. - (c) "Substance use disorder" means that term as defined in section 100d of the mental health code, 1974 PA 258, MCL 330.1100d. - R 338.3164 Emergency dispensing of schedule 2 substances; oral prescriptions.
+- R 338.3164 Emergency dispensing of schedule 2 substances; oral prescriptions.
 Rule 64.
-A pharmacist may dispense a controlled substance listed in schedule 2 in an emergency in which all of the following conditions are met: - (a) The prescriber advises the pharmacist of all of the following: - (i) Immediate administration of the controlled substance is necessary for proper treatment of the intended ultimate user. - (ii) Appropriate alternative treatment is not available, including administration of a drug that is not a controlled substance under schedule 2. - (iii) It is not reasonably possible for the prescriber to provide a written prescription to be presented to the dispenser before the dispensing. - (iv) The quantity prescribed and dispensed is limited to the amount adequate to treat the patient during the emergency period and pursuant to a written prescription. - (b) The pharmacist shall immediately put the prescription in writing, which contains the information that must be contained in a prescription under R 338.3161, except for the prescriber's signature. - (c) If the prescriber is not known to the pharmacist, then the pharmacist shall make a reasonable effort to determine that the oral authorization came from a prescriber by returning the prescriber's call, using the telephone number listed in the telephone directory, and other good faith efforts to ensure the prescriber's identity. - R 338.3165 Emergency dispensing of schedule 2 substances; written prescriptions.
+A pharmacist may dispense a controlled substance listed in schedule 2 in an emergency if all the following conditions are met: - (a) The prescriber advises the pharmacist of all of the following: - (i) Immediate administration of the controlled substance is necessary for proper treatment of the patient. - (ii) Appropriate alternative treatment is not available, including administration of a drug that is not a controlled substance under schedule 2. - (iii) It is not reasonably possible for the prescriber to provide a written prescription to the dispenser before the dispensing. - (iv) The quantity prescribed and dispensed is limited to the amount adequate to treat the patient during the emergency period and under a written prescription. - (b) The pharmacist shall immediately put the prescription in writing, which contains the information that must be contained in a prescription under R 338.3161, except for the prescriber's signature. - (c) If the prescriber is not known to the pharmacist, the pharmacist shall make a reasonable effort to determine that the oral authorization came from a prescriber by returning the prescriber's call, using the telephone number listed in the telephone directory, and other good faith efforts to ensure the prescriber's identity. - R 338.3165 Emergency dispensing of schedule 2 substances; written prescriptions.
 Rule 65.
-(1) Within 7 days after authorizing an emergency oral prescription of a controlled substance listed in schedule 2, the prescriber shall comply with all of the following:
+(1) After authorizing an emergency oral prescription of a controlled substance listed in schedule 2, the prescriber shall comply with all of the following within 7 days:

-- (a) The prescriber shall deliver to the dispensing pharmacist a written prescription or electronically transmit the prescription pursuant to R 338.3162a. - (b) The prescriber shall include on the prescription both "Authorization for Emergency Dispensing" and the date of the oral order. - (2) A pharmacist that has dispensed a prescription on an emergency oral prescription shall comply with all of the following: - (a) The dispensing pharmacist shall reduce the oral prescription to writing. - (b) Upon receipt of the prescription, the dispensing pharmacist shall attach the prescription to the oral order which was earlier reduced to writing. - (c) The pharmacy shall notify the department if the prescriber fails to deliver to him or her either a written prescription or a prescription transmitted electronically. - (3) The failure of the pharmacy to notify the department if the prescriber fails to deliver a prescription pursuant to subrule (1) of this rule voids the authority conferred by this rule.
+- (a) The prescriber shall deliver to the dispensing pharmacist a written prescription postmarked within 7 days after the date the prescription was dispensed, or electronically transmit the prescription under R 338.3162a. - (b) The prescriber shall include on the prescription both "Authorization for Emergency Dispensing" and the date of the oral order. - (2) A pharmacist that has dispensed a prescription on an emergency oral prescription shall comply with all of the following: - (a) The dispensing pharmacist shall reduce the oral prescription to writing. - (b) After the dispensing pharmacist receives the prescription the pharmacist shall attach the prescription to the oral order that was earlier reduced to writing. - (c) The pharmacy shall notify the department if the prescriber fails to deliver to the pharmacy either a written prescription or a prescription transmitted electronically. - (3) The failure of the pharmacy to notify the department if the prescriber fails to deliver a prescription under subrule (1) of this rule voids the authority conferred by this rule.